Former Bears CEO Michael McCaskey dies at 76

 "My heart is heavy as I think about Michael McCaskey and can't believe he is no longer with us," current president and CEO Ted Phillips said in a statement.
 "His fierce love of the Bears was unmatched as was his intellectual capacity and thirst for knowledge on a myriad of subjects.
 Michael displayed a professorial presence that could be challenging, but was also inspiring. ...
 "Michael was a good man, gone much too soon.
 He presided over the only Super Bowl Championship Chicago Bears team in 1985, and I know he is still smiling about that magical season.
 God bless Michael and his family."

+"Michael McCaskey proudly carried forth the legacy of his grandfather and NFL pioneer George Halas as team president and chairman and played an instrumental role in the success and popularity of the Bears," NFL commissioner Roger Goodell added in a statement.
+"The Bears' memorable 1985 season and their Super Bowl XX victory helped further propel the NFL onto a global stage. ...
+"Michael was a driving force in growing the NFL's international footprint with the first American Bowl game in London featuring the Bears and the Dallas Cowboys in 1986.
+He was also dedicated to serving his community."

-Michael is survived by two children, John and Kathryn, and a grandson, Jackson.
+Michael is survived by two children, John and Kathryn, and a grandson, Jackson, along with his mother.
 Virginia McCaskey, the eldest of Halas' two children, is the NFL's oldest owner at 97.
 She inherited ownership of the team when Halas died in 1983.

 --Field Level Media